ying2025/aibrix/docs/source/features/autoscaling.rst

 One important thing you should note is that the deployment name and the name in scaleTargetRef in PodAutoscaler must be same.
 That's how AiBrix PodAutoscaler refers to the right deployment.

-All the sample files are in
+All the sample files can be found in the following directory.

 .. code-block:: bash